pjotrp/mpi-with-ruby/README.md

     cc      2       c       1.00
     aa      2       a       1.00

+Here we combined the receiver in the reader - this is possible since we use send and receive pairs, and keep the scoring in lock step.

 Copyright (c) 2012 Pjotr Prins and Artem Tarasov under a BSD license